richardthorp/rodeo/README.md

 ### User Stories
 As a user of the website, I want:
-* To be able to navigate through the website in an intuitive and easy fashion
+* To be able to navigate through the website intuitively and easily
 * To discover popular recipes involving hot sauce
 * To discover new recipes involving hot sauce
 * To be able to quickly and easily search the recipes to find specific ingredients or meal types